garbagetown/guideline/source_en/ArchitectureInDetail/Codelist.rst

     .. note::

-      As per standard specifications, only the codelist defined in DB is re-loadable.
+      As per standard specifications, only the codelist defined in DB is reloadable.

 |

-| Following 4 types of codelists are implemented in common library.
+| Following four types of codelists are implemented in common library.

 .. _listOfCodeList: